tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 7. Now, we are going to upload a document to show how the transactions work.
 Click on the "Add" button to upload a file.

 8. On the next page, you have to choose the file to upload.
-Optionally, you can send an e-mail to any person if you want to share this file.
+Optionally, you can send an email to any person if you want to share this file.
 However, we will omit this part in this demo.
 Click on the "Choose File" button and select any file from your local computer (you may upload a generic picture for this demo).
 Continue by clicking the `Upload` button.

  ![State Of The Dapps - 17](Images/state-of-the-daps-17.png)

 9. You will be warned that the document has no signature.
-Since this file is for personal usage, we can proceed by clicking on the `OK` to continue.
+Since this file is for personal usage, we can proceed by clicking on `OK` to continue.

  ![State Of The Dapps - 18](Images/state-of-the-daps-18.png)

-10. Next, you have to assign a name to the file, type the name of your choice, and click "OK" to continue.
+10. Next, you have to assign a name to the file.
+Type the name of your choice, and click "OK" to continue.
 You can only use letters and numbers.

  ![State Of The Dapps - 19](Images/state-of-the-daps-19.png)

 11. In the next dialog box, you will be informed that your file is going to be uploaded to the blockchain, so the process is going to take some time.
 Click on the "OK" button to continue.

  ![State Of The Dapps - 20](Images/state-of-the-daps-20.png)
- The upload time depends on your internet connection speed and the current state of the blockchain workload; it takes less than one minute while preparing this demo with a `3.2 MB` file in a WiFi connection with `10 mbps` upload rate, for the class demo you may use a smaller image file or a text file.
+The upload time depends on your internet connection speed and the current state of the blockchain workload; it takes less than one minute while preparing this demo with a `3.2 MB` file in a WiFi connection with `10 mbps` upload rate.
+For the class demo you may use a smaller image file or a text file.

-12. You are going to be asked to sign the file upload transaction using MetaMask, click on the "Sign" button to proceed.
+12. Now, you will be asked to sign the file upload transaction using MetaMask; click on the "Sign" button to proceed.

  ![State Of The Dapps - 21](Images/state-of-the-daps-21.png)

 13. Next, you are asked to pay in `ETH` for the transaction using your wallet in MetaMask.
 You may note that the transaction is free.
-Still, you are requested to pay the `GAS` fee.
-This is the particular case for this dApp, explain to students that generally transactions in dApps will incur in costs to be paid in `ETH` in addition to the correspondent `GAS` fee.
+Still, you will be requested to pay the `GAS` fee, which is the particular case for this dApp.
+Tell students that generally, transactions in dApps will incur costs to be paid in `ETH` in addition to the correspondent `GAS` fee.
 Click on the "Confirm" button to continue.

  ![State Of The Dapps - 22](Images/state-of-the-daps-22.png)

-14. After confirming the transaction fee, you will be lead to the Akta home page where you can see your file uploaded to the blockchain.
+14. After confirming the transaction fee, you will be led to the Akta home page where you will see your file uploaded to the blockchain.

  ![State Of The Dapps - 23](Images/state-of-the-daps-23.png)